ava-labs/teleporter/contracts/src/staking/README.md

 Validator registration is initiated with a call to `initializeValidatorRegistration` on the concrete Staking Manager contract.
 The Staking Manager contract constructs a [`RegisterSubnetValidatorMessage`](#registersubnetvalidatormessage) Warp message to be sent to the P-Chain.
 Each validator registration request includes all of the information needed to identify the validator and its stake weight, as well as an `expiry` timestamp before which the `RegisterSubnetValidatorMessage` must be delivered to the P-Chain.

-The `RegisterSubnetValidatorMessage` is delivered to the P-Chain as the payload of a `RegisterSubnetValidatorTx`.
+The `RegisterSubnetValidatorMessage` is delivered to the P-Chain as the Warp message payload of a `RegisterSubnetValidatorTx`.
 Please see the transaction [specification](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#step-2-issue-a-registersubnetvalidatortx-on-the-p-chain) for validity requirements.
 The successful `RegisterSubnetValidatorTx` results in a [`SubnetValidatorRegistrationMessage`](#subnetvalidatorregistrationmessage) Warp message indicating that the specified validation was successfully registered on the P-Chain.

 The `SubnetValidatorRegistrationMessage` is delivered to the Staking Manager contract via a call to `completeValidatorRegistration`.
 Staking rewards begin accruing at this time.